 Limitation Description Import synchronization During the import or update package activation task, all requests to update a resource are delayed until the task is completed.
-This synchronization is necessa to avoid data integrity failure during the import.
+This synchronization is necessary to avoid data integrity failure during the import.
 SMC Appliance configuration paths removed The paths for configuration of the SMC Appliance have been removed from the SMC API.
 The paths /6.4/appliance/ and /6.4/appliance/ are no longer available.
-For the 5.10 version, the /5.10/appliance/ path is still available, but the nodes in the path do not perform any actions.
-All nodes in the /5.10/appliance/ path return only a 200 HTTP response code.